-This means that we, as teachers, must prepare students now.
+This means we, as teachers, must prepare students now.

 We need to explicitly teach our students how to become confident, critical consumers of others' opinions and arguments.
-Students must practice exploring conflicting views and information on a topic, keeping an open mind to possibilities they may not yet have considered.
-They must learn to distinguish between an argument based on facts and logic and one that may be enticingly loud, simple, and clear but not necessarily true.
-They must build strong skills and strategies to evaluate the soundness of the reasoning, relevance, and credibility of evidence, with a goal of establishing personal views that are truly informed, not simply emotional.
+Students must practice exploring conflicting views and information on a topic and keeping an open mind to possibilities they may not yet have considered.
+They must learn to distinguish between an argument based on facts and logic and one that may be enticingly loud, simple, and clear, but not necessarily true.
+They must build strong skills and strategies to evaluate the soundness of the reasoning, relevance, and credibility of evidence with a goal of establishing personal views that are truly informed, not simply emotional.
 They must not only believe in their views but also be able to express them clearly and stand behind them with logic and evidence.
 Such skills are critical for both success in school as writers of opinions and arguments (Graff and Birkenstein 2010; Hillocks 2010) and to productively engage with others in society (Andriessen 2006).

 We, as teachers, can help.
 Even very young students can begin to understand what opinions and reasons are.
-We can help them become aware that not everyone has the same view, which is how we can learn from one another.
+We can help them become aware that not everyone has the same view, and because of that, we can learn from each other.
 Students should learn to recognize and think critically when others try to influence them in the real world.
 They can develop awareness of audience and appreciate the power and importance of sharing one's opinion to persuade others.
 They should experience and enjoy writing in many different forms as they use words, visuals, and traditional and digital tools to express themselves.

 Older students are ready to move from opinion writing to the more sophisticated subgenre of argumentation.
 This will compel them to explore increasingly complex, arguable issues that have broad impact on communities, countries, and the world.
-They can understand and demonstrate that arguments can be good and productive when engaging with purpose and writing in which the author attempts to persuade the reader to believe or do something
+They understand and demonstrate that arguments can be good and productive when engaging with purpose and diplomacy.
+They can weigh evidence from a variety of sources to develop and support their thinking to convince readers of their opinions.
+They can be guided to consider what it means to be credible and to evaluate arguments of others in order to make effective choices.